enclaive/vhsm-helm/README.md

 The versions required are:

   * **Helm 3.6+**
-  * **Kubernetes 1.22+** - This is the earliest version of Kubernetes tested.
+  * **Kubernetes 1.32+** - This is the earliest version of Kubernetes tested.
-    It is possible that this chart works with earlier versions but it is untested.
+    It is possible that this chart works with earlier versions, but it is untested.

 ## Usage